-According to data collected by the Australian Institute of Health and Welfare (AIHW), in Australia opioid overdose deaths have risen by 62% in just 10 years.
+According to data collected by the Australian Institute of Health and Welfare (AIHW), in Australia opioid overdose deaths have risen by 62 per cent in just 10 years.

 For the past 20 years opioids have been the leading drug present in all drug-induced deaths in Australia

 The concerning increase in deaths linked to opioids has prompted health professionals and governments, in Australia and across the world, to work towards making overdose-reversing drugs like naloxone freely available to the general public.

 In NSW people at risk of overdosing on opioid drugs or anyone who may witness an opioid overdose, can now access free take home naloxone from their local participating pharmacy or Needle and Syringe Program (NSP).

 Reverse an opioid overdose

 Naloxone is a short-acting opioid antagonist medicine that temporarily reverses the effects of an opioid overdose.
 With basic training, the medicine can be safely and effectively used by anyone.
 In NSW naloxone medicines,

 Nyxoid® (nasal spray) and

 Prenoxad® (pre-filled syringe), are available for free without a prescription from community pharmacies and NSPs participating in the Australian Government take home naloxone pilot program.
 Visit the Take Home Naloxone page to find out which community pharmacies and NSPs are supplying take home naloxone in your area.

 When a person overdoses on opioids, they may show the following signs.
 If you see any of these signs call an ambulance on